sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 ### Disadvantages of Mean Percentage Error (MPE):

-1 .Can produce biased results if the time series has zero or negative values, since the denominator in the calculation of the percentage error would be zero or negative.
+1. Can produce biased results if the time series has zero or negative values, since the denominator in the calculation of the percentage error would be zero or negative.
 2. Not as popular as other error measures like MAE, MSE, RMSE, and MAPE.
 3. Does not take into account the magnitude of the errors, so it can be misleading if the errors have a wide range of values.